Joseph Joestar: Stardust Crusaders

 Joseph Joestar's grandson, Jotaro Kujo has been arrested, and refuses to leave his cell, believing he is possessed by an evil spirit.
 After being called to Japan by Holly, Joseph's daughter and Jotaro's mother, Joseph arrives with an associate, Mohammed Avdol.
 They explain that Jotaro's "evil spirit" is actually a manifestation of his fighting spirit, called a Stand, and reveal that they possess Stands as well.
 Joseph explains that the sudden appearance of their Stands is caused by the nemesis of his grandfather: Dio.
-Holly soon becomes gravely ill due to a Stand manifesting in her, which is slowly killing her due to her reserved personality.
+Shortly after being released, Jotaro encounters Noriaki Kakyoin, who he saves from being brainwashed.
+Unfortunately, Holly soon becomes gravely ill due to a Stand manifesting in her, which is slowly killing her due to her reserved personality.
 With little hesitation, Jotaro, Joseph, Avdol, and Kakyoin begin a journey to Egypt to kill Dio and save Holly's life.
 On the way, they are joined by another reformed assassin named Jean Pierre Polnareff, who seeks to avenge his sister's death at one of Dio's allies.
 Jotaro, Joseph, Kakyoin, and Polnareff ultimately encounter Dio, and escape his mansion.
 A chase across Cairo follows, leading to Kakyoin confronting Dio and his Stand, The World.
-Though fatally wounded by The World, Kakyoin deduces the Stand's ability to stop time for a few seconds and relays it to Joseph before dying.
-Joseph is able to pass it on to Jotaro, but is killed by Dio, who extends his ability duration from 5 to 9 seconds with Joseph's blood.
+Though fatally wounded by The World, Kakyoin deduces the Stand's ability to stop time for a few seconds and relays it to Joseph before dying (he is revived).
+Joseph is able to pass it on to Jotaro, but is killed by Dio, who extends his ability duration from 5 to 9 seconds thanks to Joseph's blood.
 Jotaro then fights Dio alone, slowly discovering that he shares Dio's time-stopping ability.
 The battle ends with Jotaro defeating Dio using the ability and subsequently killing him.
 Jotaro later revives Joseph via blood transfusion from Dio's corpse, and the two destroy Dio's corpse with sunlight.
 Jotaro and Joseph then bid Polnareff farewell before returning to Japan, as Holly has made a full recovery.